 The instructive model of Socratic Method of teaching was developed to impart knowledge to the students directly from the Detectives.Equally as important, as a retired police officer, I have watched the relationship between the community and the police become strained over many incidents that have drawn national coverage all too often, not holding the police in a good light.
-By bringing competent, personable and enthusiastic police detectives into teach high school aged kids, we are promoting and improving a positive bond and fostering a better relationship between the police and community.
+By bringing competent, personable and enthusiastic police detectives into teach middle/high school aged kids, we are promoting and improving a positive bond and fostering a better relationship between the police and community as well as giving the students a unique enrichment program leaning on our Instructor’s experience using Science to solve crimes.

-We have repeat students take our classes (one student has taken our course 4 times) which speaks volumes about the program.
-All of the instructor enjoy teaching and interacting with the students.
-We hope your child will enjoy the class just as much as others and will always listen to input provided by the parents or student to better improve the program.
+We have many repeat students take our classes (one student has taken one of our courses 4 times) which speaks volumes about the program.
+All of the instructors enjoy teaching and interacting with the students.
+We hope your child will enjoy the class just as much as others.
+We will always listen to input provided by the parents or student to better improve the program.
 Thanks for taking the time to visit our website.

 -Sean Clancy